 The mountains of Grand Teton National Park are the star attraction here.
 Although Grand Teton is a fairly small national park, its’ beauty is quite large.
 Located in the western corner of Wyoming, Grand Teton National Park is a great place for families to visit.
 Not only does it provide several campgrounds, scenic views, and hiking trails, but it also has miles of paved biking trails as well.
 It is also the neighbor to Yellowstone National Park.
 Combining these two make for a great national park road trip.

 Kids and adults will love the town of Jackson located just 10 minutes away from the southern entrance of the park.
 It is an upscale western town with a picturesque downtown, plenty of local shops, and delicious restaurants.
+What makes this one of the best national parks for kids is the number of activities there are to do in addition to hiking.
 White water rafting on the Snake River is a great family activity if you have kids over 8 years old.
 Moose sightings are pretty common in the Grand Teton Range, and driving through the park allows for plenty of wildlife viewing.
 When visiting the Grand Tetons with kids, be sure to plan a visit to one of the popular lakes, Jackson Lake, String Lake, or Jenny Lake.
 All 3 lakes have gentle walking trails that lead you through the forest and around the lake shores to see the Teton mountain range.
 Many families frequent these lakes for swimming, paddle boarding, kayaking.
 If your family enjoys fishing, Grand Teton National Park has many rivers and streams in the vicinity.
-The beauty at Grand Teton National Park makes it one of the best national park vacations.

 Jackson Lake Lodge